What is our conscience? And what does it mean to have a clear conscience?

 - And as believers in Messiah, we ought to naturally have a deep love for the Saviour as a result of our Born-Again experience.
 Therefore, as one of our duties, we endeavour to represent Messiah with honour in all that we do.
 This ought to be the deep, abiding desire of our heart, gladly doing this ‘duty’ as a joy (1Tmothy 1:17).

-These are just a few examples of the many roles we have, along with some general duties.
-But each role we have has particular, specific duties, required of us each day.
-Every day, we are faced with specific, individual duties that we alone are responsible to fulfill.
+These are just a few basic examples of the many roles we have.
+But in each role, we have particular, specific duties, required of us each day.
+Every day, we are faced with specific duties that we alone are responsible to fulfill.

 If we fail in fulfilling our duties, we create problems and unrest for ourselves, and for those we are associated with.
 But when we fulfill our duties, then our conscience will be peaceful.

-When we do the things that are our specific responsibilities, then we reap the benefits of keeping a clear conscience, as well as maintaining peacefulness and good relationships within our family, friends, and co-workers.
+When we do the things that are our specific responsibilities [duties], then we reap the benefits of keeping a clear conscience, as well as maintaining peaceful, good relationships within our family, friends, and co-workers.

 Tip #4: Be faithful in the little things.

 Yahushua exhorts His disciples to be faithful in the little, seemingly ‘unimportant’ things:

 He that is faithful in that which is least [the little things] is faithful also in much [the greater things]: and he that is unjust in the least is unjust also in much.
 (Luke 16:10)